 Trust in the Process

-With many advisors moving to virtual meetings, Vanessa notes that while she does do more Zoom meetings to cut down the driving, that there is no replacement for in-person interaction.
+With many advisors moving to virtual meetings, Vanessa notes that while she does do more Zoom meetings to cut down the driving, there is no replacement for in-person interaction.
 “One of the things I routinely do is bring the farmers harvest lunches.
-We sit around and snack while talking insurance.
-The trust I’ve built because I fit into their time and not the other way around is immense”.
-In fact, these personal touches are baked into Vanessa’s scorecard that she still follows each week.
+We sit around and snack while talking about insurance.
+The trust I’ve built because I fit into their time and not the other way around is immense.”
+In fact, these personal touches are baked into Vanessa’s scorecard which she still follows each week.

 “I practice Three Minute Miracles,” she explains.
-“Every day myself and my staff take three minutes to just reach out to someone and let them know that we are thinking about them.
-We do not do this for a new sale, for renewals, to check in on updating a policy.
-We do this purely for good will.”
+“Every day, I and my staff take three minutes to just reach out to someone and let them know that we are thinking about them.
+We do not do this for a new sale, for renewals, or to check in on updating a policy.
+We do this purely for goodwill.”
 Bucklin and her team credit their Three Minute Miracles program to the deep trust that she’s established with clients that bring referrals.

 Trust in the Industry

 Bucklin also believes in giving back to the industry that has given her so much.
-She actively speaks at MDRT and NAIFA about the importance of bringing more people into the business and works with colleges and universities to get more insurance programs into the curriculum.
+She actively speaks at Million Dollar Round Table (MDRT) and NAIFA events about the importance of bringing more people into the business and works with colleges and universities to get more insurance programs into the curriculum.
 “Insurance has had a bad name for too long.
 We need to be incredibly proud of what we do and all of us need to get out there and actively and aggressively make a new name for ourselves while inviting more people in.”